IV012/HiFIT/simulation/README.md

-This repository contains codes to replicate the simulation results in our paper.
+This repository contains all necessary codes to replicate the simulation results in our paper.

 Make sure that you have the following R packages installed:
 ```{r}